phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 # Introduction

 When listening to someone, we find ourselves wanting to express sympathy or to acknowledge or reject what we are being told.
 This form of feedback is called a _backchannel_.
-The term stems from the idea that we complement the dominant channel of the conversation by the speaker with a secondary response channel.
+The term stems from the idea that we complement the dominant channel of the conversation lead by the speaker with a secondary response channel.
 While the dominant channel directs the primary speech flow, the backchannel provides feedback about the current state of the listener with regards to their interest and opinion about the conversation topic.

 A backchannel is generally defined as any kind of feedback a listener gives a speaker as an acknowledgment in a segment of conversation that is primarily one-way.
-They include but are not limited to nodding [@watanabe_voice_1989], a shift in the gaze direction, and short phrases (“uh-huh”, “hum", “yeah", “right”, etc.).
+Backchannels include, but are not limited to, acoustic expressions like short phrases (“uh-huh”, “hum", “yeah", “right”, etc.) or laughter, and physical responses like nodding [@watanabe_voice_1989] or a shift in the gaze direction.
 Backchannels are said to help build rapport, which is the feeling of comfortableness or being "in sync" with conversation partners [@huang_virtual_2011].
 Artificial assistants like Siri, Alexa, etc. are becoming increasingly popular, but they are still distinctively non-human.
 Social dialogs are much less well understood than goal-directed ones.
 They do not necessarily aim for a particular outcome, other than indirect goals of building sympathy, bonding or mutual entertainment.
 Adding backchannel responses could help make a conversation with an artificial assistant feel more natural.

 We concentrates on short phrasal backchannels consisting